-Salesforce is completely cloud-based software.
-That means all your business’ client, deal, lead and product info is stored ‘in the cloud’.
+Salesforce is a completely cloud-based CRM system.
+That means all your business’ client, deal, lead, and product info is stored ‘in the cloud’.
 No more spreadsheets, downloads, or tatty, overstuffed folders – just log in from your smartphone, tablet, computer, or watch, and start working.

-Switching to Salesforce helps take (most!) of the hassle out of working in an international team.
-Each CRM user can log in from wherever they are in the world, and instantly see team progress.
+And, thanks to a brilliant mobile app (pictured), Salesforce users can log in from wherever they are in the world, and instantly see team progress and activity.
 It won’t make time zones any easier to navigate, but it will make it easier to close deals!